salkuadrat/universe/README.md

 )
 ```

-And use the controller to listen the positionStream to get current position and current zoom of our map.
+And use that controller to listen the positionStream to get current position and current zoom of our map.
 We can also programmatically move, zoom, rotate or find location using the map controller.

 ```dart
 // listen everytime the map data changes (move or zoom)